eiConsole Tutorial Basic

 There are several ways to associate expressions with rules.
 Most commonly you will use an XPath Query.

-Now, when this Routing Module is executed any time that the Desired Target equals System A (as seen in the diagram below) you will send the data along to this defined Transport.
+Now, when this Routing Module has executed any time that the Desired Target equals System A (as seen in the diagram below) you will send the data along to this defined Transport.

 Rules can also be combined using Boolean operators.
 This can be done by clicking the Add Expression selecting an expression type as a Logical AND or Logical OR rather than an XPath Query.